debezium/debezium-examples/unwrap-smt/README.md

 curl -i -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @source.json
 ```

-Now you can execute commands as defined in sections for JDBC and Elasticsearch sinks and you can verify that inserts and updates are present in *both* sinks.
+Now you can execute commands as defined in the sections for JDBC and Elasticsearch sinks and you can verify that inserts and updates are present in *both* sinks.

-End application
+End the application:

 ```shell
 # Shut down the cluster
 docker-compose down